Tributes paid to country music legend John Prine, who has died from coronavirus complications | NME

 Prine was hospitalised last month (March 26) with a “sudden onset” of coronavirus symptoms, with his status initially described as “critical”.
 He spent 13 days in intensive care before his death.
 Prine’s wife and manager Fiona also tested positive for the virus, but made a full recovery.
 The family is yet to release a statement, though they confirmed the news of Prine’s death to Rolling Stone.

-Numerous musicians, including Bon Iver, Rosanne Cash, Jim James and Nils Lofgren, have paid tribute to Prine on social media.
+Numerous musicians, including Bruce Springsteen, Bon Iver, Rosanne Cash, Jim James and Nils Lofgren, have paid tribute to Prine on social media.

+Over here on E Street, we are crushed by the loss of John Prine.
+John and I were "New Dylans" together in the early 70s and he was never anything but the lovliest guy in the world.
+A true national treasure and a songwriter for the ages.
+We send our love and prayers to his family.

 The man looked at me and smiled.